Route: Berlin Krakow Prague Cesky Krumlov Vienna Bratislava Budapest Belgrade Zagreb Ljubljana Zadar Split Dubrovnik

-This route is a 36 day trip and you’ll spend 34 nights in your accommodation and one on a night train.
+Transport: This route is a 36 day trip and you’ll spend 34 nights in your accommodation and one on a night train.
 The rest of the time, you’ll travel by train or bus during the day.

-The Eastern Trooper is a great value option if you want to see some of Eastern Europe’s top cities on a budget – choose our 5 week option to see them at a leisurely pace.
+The Eastern Adventure is a great value option if you want to see some of Eastern Europe’s top cities on a budget – choose our 5 week option to see them at a leisurely pace.
 Each city has a great combination of nightlife, culture, and foodie treats to discover, plus you’ve got a week at the Croatian coast at the end of your trip for some well-deserved chill-out time.

 On this route, you’ll get to take in the best of Eastern Europe essentials.
-Exploring amazing countries that were off-limits until quite recently in Europe’s history, this fast-paced 5-week Eastern Europe interrailing trip covers a real mix of destinations from grand old cities to stunning Adriatic coastal towns.
+Exploring amazing countries that were off-limits until quite recently in Europe’s history, this fast-paced 5-week Eastern Adventure interrailing trip covers a real mix of destinations from grand old cities to stunning Adriatic coastal towns.

 Hit the ground running in bohemian Berlin, one of Europe’s most historically rich cities.
 With more incredible museums than you can shake a stick at, you’ll have plenty of the city’s history to explore!
 Wander around its streets and pass what was the border between Eastern and Western Europe before the Berlin Wall fell.
 Counter-balance the culture and history lessons with bar-hopping and partying at the city’s many clubs – from the edgy to the downright bizarre.
 If you’re lucky enough, you might even get into Berghain…